 Geneva, Switzerland 13-17 May 2019 – Disaster Displacement will be a prominent topic at the 2019 Global Platform for Disaster Risk Reduction (GP19), notably addressed in a working session on disaster displacement and DRR and a side event on the human faces of disaster displacement.

+You will find on this webpage a list of all the relevant events adressing disaster displacement.
 Please note that this webpage will be continuously updated as we approach the GP19.

 Launch of the Words into Action on Disaster Displacement